 Figures EU.1-35 and EU.1-36 show upstream VoIP jitter for the access technologies covered in this study during the peak and 24-hour periods.
-As was the case in March 2012, cable products exhibit the highest level of upstream jitter across all access technologies and the greatest increase during peak hours.
-The behaviour of FTTx services proved the exact opposite, with jitter never in excess of 1ms as well as showing the smallest amount of increase during the peak period.
-All technologies display a small improvement in jitter since the previous measurement period.
+As was the case in October 2013, cable products exhibit the highest level of upstream jitter across all access technologies and the greatest increase during peak hours.
+FTTx services never exceeded 1ms of upstream jitter, and also experienced the smallest amount of increase during the peak period.
+Although the upstream jitter of cable technology is much higher than that of all other access technologies, it is also the only one to display a slight improvement in average performance.
+FTTx and xDSL technologies instead exhibit a slightly higher level of upstream jitter since the previous year.

-The reason for cable services exhibiting higher jitter (particularly for the upstream) is due to the fact that they are based upon the concept of TDMA (Time Division Multiple Access).
+The reason for cable services exhibiting higher upstream jitter is due to the fact that they are based upon the concept of TDMA (Time Division Multiple Access).
 Effectively the modem's time is divided into slots, during which it can either send or receive data.
-So if the modem is busy whilst the user tries to send a packet then that packet will have to wait in a queue until there is an opportunity to send it.
+If the modem is busy whilst the user tries to send a packet, that packet will have to wait in a queue until there is an opportunity to send it.
 This can result in small but frequent variations in packet delays, which is effectively what jitter represents.